trungpsu1210/TransER/README.md

 ## Requirments ##

-Pytorch 1.9.0
+Pytorch 1.10.2

-Python 3.8
+Python 3.7

+cudatoolkit=11.3

-Deep learning libraries/frameworks: OpenCV, HDF5, TensorBoard,Pandas,...
+Deep learning libraries/frameworks: OpenCV, HDF5, TensorBoard, timm, torchvision, pytorch_msssim...

 To run the code, make sure all the files are in the corresponding folders